 As with any public service, context matters.
 Just think about the abundance of service design elements to determine when it comes to crafting a suitable on-demand transit service with conventional vehicles.
 Cities and transit agencies set countless service and performance targets — populations served, accessibility levels, ride wait times, and trip duration, for example — when working on microtransit deployments.
 Not only can these goals themselves vary by partner, but, as a result of varying local contexts, how partners achieve these goals can differ as well.

 These same kinds of use case-specific factors need to be taken into account when building on-demand transit services that happen to include AVs.
 But there are also several unique aspects of service design that agencies need to consider when designing a deployment with autonomous vehicles.
 These include:

 - Topography and weather

-At Via, we manage a full suite of components that come with launching public autonomous transit services — from initial service design to ongoing operations.
+At Via, we manage the full suite of components that come with launching public autonomous transit services — from initial service design to ongoing operations.
 While there are still limitations to AV technology today, we work with our partners to assess their transit needs and goals in conjunction with their local environments, just as we would in a conventional microtransit service, in order to best match available autonomous technologies to their desired use case.
 Like any transit service, AV deployments should prioritize meeting transit needs over showcasing any particular technology.

-Below, we’ve illustrated six Via-powered AV services designed to meet particular transit needs, and shown how we assessed these service’s tech requirements with regard to road type and speed, integration, and topography and weather to determine the appropriate AV technology.
+Below, we’ve highlighted six Via-powered AV services designed to meet particular transit needs, and shown how we assessed these service’s tech requirements with regard to road type and speed, integration, and topography and weather to determine the appropriate AV technology.
 In the remainder of this piece, we discuss these factors in greater detail to show how AV tech can be deployed to the benefit of diverse communities across the world.